abhinavprakash199/-Device-Characterization-Lab/README.md

 #### Ultra Sonic Vapour Cleaning
 ![2](https://user-images.githubusercontent.com/120498080/226533864-6f8644ea-9c73-40d8-9a69-853bd00f217f.jpeg)

-- Then we deposit Positive photoresist(S1813) 4000rpm for 40 sec and use spin coater for uniform deposition followed by postbaking.
+- Then we deposit Positive photoresist(S1813) of thinkness 5 um thickness with 4000rpm for 40 sec and use spin coater for uniform deposition followed by postbaking.
 #### Photoresist deposition using spin coater
 ![3](https://user-images.githubusercontent.com/120498080/226536057-6c94380e-303c-4193-b583-1e509e976dbd.jpeg)

 - We use Micritech Laserwriter LW405B FOR making the pattern.
-We used Lens 3 of 5 um thickness and 760 mJ/cm^2
+We used Lens 3 of wavelength of 450B.
 ####  Micritech Laserwriter
 ![4](https://user-images.githubusercontent.com/120498080/226536269-348b4fef-c1c5-49a6-8f3b-b69d5068629b.jpeg)